syamsudotdev/ant-note/README.md

 - [ ] Delete note
 - [ ] Firebase for storing data remotely
 - [ ] Client side data encryption with asymmetric key
-- [ ] Store private key to remote (using symmetric key)
+- [ ] Encrypt with AES
-- [ ] Split and store symmetric key in different remote instances
+- [ ] Store encrypted private key to remote instance
 - [ ] Store private key as an image

 ### Make it optional for :